 Free up the entire body, for cleaner movement and increased agility

 High Intensity Interval Training to get your heart rate up and help improve recovery time

 Working with someone else to achieve a specific task, workout or challenge

 Working on an area of fitness specific to you

-Workouts that increase performance of muscle that arena the lower body
+Workouts that increase performance of muscles that arena the lower body

-(Cardiovascular Specific) These are done every 120 days (4 months) to test the improvements your making
+(Cardiovascular Specific) These are done every 120 days (4 months) to test the improvements you're making

 Increase muscle endurance and power